wellyshen/react-cool-starter/README.md

 // ...

 class MyComponent extends PureComponent {
-  // Only rerenders if props change
+  // Only re-renders if props change
   // ...
 }
 ```